Viyzed/sleepeasy/README.md

 # sleepeasy
-This is Group 7's Coursework for the module CM2003
+This is Group 7's Coursework for the module CM2003.

-SleepEasy is a web app for locating nearby places to stay/sleep using the user's current location
+SleepEasy is a web app for locating nearby places to stay/sleep using the user's current location.

+University: Robert Gordon University
+Module: Programming Dynamic Web Sties